 Click on the waveform display where you wish to insert the silence.
 If you wish to add it to the end, click Transport > Skip to End (this is more precise than trying to click the exact ending timestamp).
 Pressing the End button on your keyboard serves this same function, and Home sets your cursor to the beginning.
 Position set, click Generate > Silence… and choose the length of silence you wish to insert.
 Hit OK.

 Once you have settled on the audio you will use with your light display, you need to export it to its own file.
-With your desired audio selected, click File > Export Selection... and save it to your USB.
-Do not save it only to the Desktop!
-This will be lost when you log out.
-Choose what kind of audio file you want to save.
-An mp3 encoder should be included in the Audacity folder we provided you, so mp3 is probably safest.
+Click File > Export Audio… and save it to your USB.
+Choose what kind of audio file you want to save (e.g., mp3).
+It is probably also wise to save a copy to the hard drive (e.g., to your Music folder).

-If for some reason you are unable to select the mp3 option, choose WAV (we are working on Windows machines, after all) or Ogg Vorbis (fairly analagous to mp3, just more special sounding) and move on to bigger and better things, like exporting your track.
+If for some reason you are unable to select the mp3 option, choose Ogg Vorbis (fairly analogous to mp3, just more special sounding) and move on to bigger and better things, like exporting your track.